ruxunderscore/windows-initialization/README.md

 ## Credits

-This script was created by Jonathan Rux and is licensed under the MIT License.
+This script was created by RuxUnderscore, aka.
+Rux, and is licensed under the MIT License.
 If you have any questions or issues with the script, please open an Issue.

 ## License